 In the old days of Kodachrome film (before digital cameras) ISO was used as a measure of how receptive your film is to light as indicated by the numbers – 100, 200, 400, 800 for film speed.
-A lower film speed meant a finer grain in the resulting photo, which in turn required more light.
-In other words, low speeds were used for day light and high speeds were used for low light.
+A higher ISO number meant more sensitivity, but more noise or a larger grain in the resulting photo, which in turn required more light (longer shutter or wider f stop).
+In other words, a low ISO number was used for daylight and higher ISO was used for lower light.
 Today, digital cameras work in a similar way where ISO represents the sensitivity of the sensor.
 So exactly what is ISO?

 Film speed is just one of the thousands of ISO standards in use.
 The ISO standards are produced by the International Organization for Standardization (IOS).
 But ISO is not an acronym for the IOS.
 ISO is the Greek word for equal.
 The ISO standards are a series of standards designed to equalize or level the playing field for all manufacturers.